How To Get Rid Of Ants Inside & Outside the House

 3. Ant granules

 Ant granules work like deconstructed bait stations.
 The granules are placed around your home’s exteriors, where ants consume them and die on contact.
+This is a great option for eradicating outdoor ant infestations since the workers will take it back to the nest and feed it to the queen, which will help get rid of the ants you can’t see.

 Pros: Effective, affordable, DIY-friendly